KielRN/react-three-next/documents/MDXBlogPostGuide.md

 ## Importing and Using React Components

-You can import and use React components directly in your MDX files:
+You can import and use React components directly in your MDX files, but with some important considerations for deployment:

 ```mdx
 ---